-We have audited the accompanying consolidated financial statements of Sumitomo Heavy Industries, Ltd. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group"), which comprise the consolidated balance sheets as at December 31, 2022 and March 31, 2022, the consolidated statements of income and comprehensive income, changes in net assets and cash flows for nine-month period ended December 31, 2022 and year ended March 31, 2022, and notes, comprising a summary of significant accounting policies and other explanatory information.
-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022 and March 31, 2022, and its consolidated financial performance and its consolidated cash flows for nine-month period ended December 31, 2022 and year ended March 31, 2022 in accordance with accounting principles generally accepted in Japan.
+We have audited the accompanying consolidated financial statements of Sumitomo Heavy Industries, Ltd. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group"), which comprise the consolidated balance sheets as at December 31, 2023 and 2022, the consolidated statements of income and comprehensive income, changes in net assets and cash flows for the years then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023 and 2022, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with accounting principles generally accepted in Japan.